 You are not your parents, and yet their lives and their own love stories effect you in a significant way.
 Children of divorced parents don’t look at marriage the same way that children of together parents do.
+Incorporating Bible Verses to heal marriage can provide guidance and restoration in such situations.
 Instead, they see marriage as a choice that can always be reversed.
 As the child of divorced parents, you know that the vows that you say do not guarantee you an easy passage through wedded life.
 A marriage is fragile, and can be broken at any moment.

 Rather than letting this bum us out, we can look at the gift within this knowing.
 Once you see a marriage dissolve, you see that it is is up to the couple themselves, each and every day, to make the partnership work.
 This is a really amazing way to enter in to life together!
 In this way, you approach the challenges that come with marriage differently.